SEE OUR KETK NEWS TELEVISED EXCLUSIVE REPORT: PART I ‘THE COST OF A LIFE’

 “Press pad firmly,” the recorded instructions of the defibrillator says.
 Those in the room are quiet.

-Some place the pads on Parker and, as instructed by the message, stand back.
+Some place the pads on Parker and, as instructed by the message, and stand back.

 The message says to begin chest compressions and “rescue breath.”